jindra12/continero_homework/README.md

 ## Delivery ##
 Please version progress as usual, upload your homework to GitHub or other preferred git storage and send us link.
 Alternatively, use git archive and send us a ZIP archive.

+# Response #

+## Code issues

+Code issues are documented by regular comments in Program.cs of Backend_Homework

+## Implementation

+Determines kind of storage/conversion by console arguments, can work with any format implemented using a class implementing an interface, same for storage

+## Testing

+Has both snapshot and regular unit test theories using xUnit in Backend_Homework_Test solution